yyai326/jekyll-theme-conference/index.md

 Late registration deadline: August 14, 2026
 Conference: August 24-28, 2026

-Nominations for the Asian Prize in Combinatorics: <span style = "color:red">T.B.A.</span>
+Nominations for the Asian Prize in Combinatorics: T.B.A.

 Nominations for the Prize should be sent to <asiacomb@ibs.re.kr>.
 Detail information about the Prize will be provided soon.